Britain accelerates Brexit plans, talks also to speed up

 “We’ve always said that we’ll do whatever is necessary,” he said.

-Additional reporting by Gabriela Baczynska in Brussels, Robert Muller in Prague , Writing by Elizabeth Piper, Editing by Estelle Shirbon and Gareth Jones
+Additional reporting by Gabriela Baczynska in Brussels, Robert Muller in Prague, Writing by Elizabeth Piper, Editing by Estelle Shirbon and Gareth Jones